jackdeadman/HPC-Map/README.md

 When you know you want to deploy your python program on a Grid but will develop the code locally first.
 The program allows you to easily switch between using multiple processes (e.g. locally) and multiple nodes on a cluster.

 ## When not to use this?
 If you know your code is going to run on a single computer then you are better off using a library like [joblib](https://joblib.readthedocs.io/en/latest/).
+If your code is a large pipeline and involves lots of distributed processes then something like [CGAT-core](https://cgat-core.readthedocs.io/en/latest/) would be better.
+This library aims to be a dropin tool to bridge the gap between large distributed programs and single core programs.

 ## Example
 ### Running Locally